valhalla/valhalla-docs/explorer/tutorial.md

   ![Inspect mode in Tangram Play with BART](/images/mobility-explorer-tangram-play-inspect-bart.png)
 4. Click `Inspect` again to turn off this mode.

-## Add transit layers to the map
+## Add a transit route and stop to the map

-In the YAML, notice that there are data `sources` defined for each map layer, where the source URLs are requests to the Transitland and Mapzen Mobility APIs displayed as GeoJSON files.
-Under `layers`, you can define the style rules for how to display the features on the map.
-The BART route lines are drawn with the route colors from the data in Transitland, which originates from the GTFS file.
+Under `sources`, notice that the data sources are from URLs that request GeoJSON from the Transitland and Mapzen Mobility APIs.
+Under `layers`, you define the style rules for how to display those features on the map.
+For example, the BART route lines are drawn with the route colors from the data in Transitland, which originates from the GTFS file.
 This color information is created using a special JavaScript function that enables advanced drawing capabilities.

+To customize the map, you will add a line representing bus route 12 that you viewed in Mobility Explorer, as well as a point for the bus stop along Broadway.
+This point is the location from which the isochrones are calculated.

 _Tip: You can find a completed version of the YAML file at the end of this page._

-1. Within the `sources` block, after the `_isochrone` block, paste the following YAML text that uses a query for the bus 12 Onestop ID.
+1. Within the `sources` block, after the `_isochrone` block, paste the following YAML text.
+The URL is a Transitland query for the Onestop ID of bus route 12.
   ```yaml
   _bus12:
     type: GeoJSON
     #result from Transitland query
     url: https://transit.land/api/v1/routes.geojson?onestop_id=r-9q9p3-12
   ```
+  The underscore in front of `_bus12` is a Tangram best practice to indicate that the name is a user-generated variable, compared to syntax required by Tangram.
   _Tip: Be careful to follow the proper indentation levels as you paste; there are vertical guidelines to help you.
 You can also select multiple lines and press the Tab key to indent them all at once._
-  The underscore in front of `_bus12` is a Tangram best practice to indicate that the name is a user-generated variable, compared to syntax required by Tangram.
-2. Scroll down the YAML to the end.
-Within the `layers` block, after the `_isochrone` block, paste this text to define how to style the line.
+2. Scroll the YAML to the end.
+Within the `layers` block, after the `_isochrone` block, paste this text to define how to style the bus route line.
 ```yaml
   _bus12:
     data: